-This Baked Chicken Breast recipe turns boneless, skinless chicken into a juicy, flavorful main—perfect for weeknights or meal prep.
-Enjoy it as-is or shred, chop, or dice for other meals.
+This Baked Chicken Breast Recipe turns boneless, skinless chicken into a juicy, flavorful main: perfect for weeknights or meal prep.
+Enjoy it as-is or shred, chop, or dice.

-Here are my top tools for the best Baked Chicken Breasts:
+Here are my top tools for the best Baked Chicken Breast Recipe:

 • Food scale: Helps ensure all chicken pieces are a similar size so they cook evenly.